Avatar: The Way of Water: Accolades

-At the 95th Academy Awards, Avatar: The Way of Water received nominations for Best Picture, Best Sound, and Best Production Design; and won Best Visual Effects.
+At the 95th Academy Awards, Avatar: The Way of Water won Best Visual Effects, and was also nominated for Best Picture, Best Sound, and Best Production Design.
 Its other nominations include two Annie Awards (winning both), two British Academy Film Awards (winning one), five Critics' Choice Movie Awards (winning one), and two Golden Globe Awards.
-The National Board of Review and the American Film Institute named The Way of Water one of the ten-best films of 2022.
+The National Board of Review and the American Film Institute named The Way of Water one of the ten best films of 2022.